dvdsgl/csharp-in-style/README.md

 	Instance Methods
 ```

-### using Statements
+### using Directives

-Group using statements by common prefix, with shorter namespaces coming before longer ones, creating neat clusters of statements separated by single empty lines.
+Group using directives by common prefix, with shorter namespaces coming before longer ones, creating neat clusters of statements separated by single empty lines.

-Namespaces should be ordered from platform-neutral through platform-specific, with .NET namespaces first, then library or component namespaces, then Xamarin namespaces, then application namespaces:
+Namespaces should be ordered in increasing order of platform specificity, with .NET namespaces first, then library or component namespaces, then Xamarin namespaces, then application namespaces:

 ```csharp
 // Beautiful: